 how do you decide where to go next?

 First, we forecast a date and place we need/want to be.
 Then, we choose major cities/points of interest we would like to visit.
-From there, we fill in the blanks with national and state parks, small towns/rural areas.
+From there, we fill in the blanks with national and state parks, small towns/rural areas and off beat attractions.

 how much does it cost to full-time rv?